erikaduan/abs_labour_force_report/README.md

           renv::restore()
     ```

-+ The `pandoc` package is not bundled with the `rmarkdown` package (`pandoc` is provided by RStudio) so the correct version of `pandoc` needs to be manually specified in the YAML pipeline.

-    ```
-    steps:
-      # Checks out your repository under $GITHUB_WORKSPACE, so your job can access it
-      - uses: actions/checkout@v2

-      # Sets up pandoc which is required for knitting HTML reports
-      - uses: r-lib/actions/setup-pandoc@v2
-        with:
-          pandoc-version: '2.17.1'
-    ```
 + Write scripts that are self-contained.
 This means using one script to separately load all R libraries should be avoided, to minimise errors in case one job cannot access the outputs of another job.

 + I personally prefer running scripts as separate steps, for better job progress monitoring.